Brexit and Immigration: What You Need to Know

 - EU citizens would have no right to an appeal to an immigration judge.

-According to these proposals, subject to parliamentary approval of the necessary legislation in the event that the UK leaves the EU without a ratified Withdrawal Agreement on Brexit day, temporary, transitional arrangements will apply until 31 December 2020, after which a new immigration regime will be implemented.
-This means the UK would unilaterally grant EU citizens arriving after Brexit largely the same rights as entrants before Brexit, until the new immigration rules take effect, including the right to enter, stay, work and study, bring family and access benefits, only not backed by the legal authority of the European Court of Justice.
+According to the latest proposals, in the event that the UK leaves the EU without a ratified Withdrawal Agreement, temporary, transitional arrangements will apply until 31 December 2020, after which a new immigration regime will be implemented.
+The UK will grant EU citizens and their family members arriving by 31 December 2020 the right to live, work and study as they do now until the end of this period.

 UK Nationals in the EU